saranya-source/quiz-app/README.md

 ```bash
 python manage.py runserver
 ```
-## Other Deployment Methods
-I haven't built a dockerfile for this specific app but I think after connecting it to postgres you'll have to run the ```python manage.py migrate``` command once inside the container's shell.
-Same with heroku etc. I tested deployment on both heroku and apache and it works properly.

 ## Notes
 * The contents of one option of a question should be 'Skip' if you want a question to be skippable.